mattmcf/myCompiler/Target_Code/README.md

 This file highlighted a contested "dark corner" of our formal grammar.
 Although `gcc` does not compile this file because it prevents the assignment to expressions, our compiler does not throw an error for this file.
 Our compiler interprets `x + y = 2 + 3` as `x + (y = 2 + 3)` (which `gcc` can compile).
 We decided not to alter the grammar that was given to us and to default to the latter interpretation of expressions.
 The `%right` associativity given to the `=` token means that our parser will default to the latter understanding of assignments in the context of other operations.
 The only way to prevent this without altering the grammar would be to ban the use of assignments as operands to other expressions, which we believe would result in a "less correct" compiler than the difference between `x + y = 2 + 3` as `x + (y = 2 + 3)`.

 ### `extra_features/inc_dec.c`
 This file illustrates how the post increment and post decrement operations work.
 Note: We encountered an interesting issue here when trying to doubly increment or decrement (`((a)++)++`).
-This fails our test file, but it also fails in `gcc` because you cannot increment the value of an expression, only a varable (because the value must be stored somewhere and gcc doesn't allow for the assignment to an expression).
+This fails our test file, but it also fails in `gcc` because you cannot increment the value of an expression.
+Only variables can be incremented / decremented because the value must be stored somewhere and gcc doesn't allow for the assignment to an expression.

 ### `extra_features/sizeof.c`
 Shows all the use cases of sizeof.
 Highlights include: